 What’s it about?
 A group of weird heroes do weird things that are often not very heroic, but in fact very weird.

 Who’s involved?
 Jeremy Carver, best known for his work on Supernatural and Frequency is writing/showrunning the series.
-Though this hasn’t been confirmed, presumably we’ll see some, if not all of the cast that’s being introduced in Titans.
+We’ll see the cast that’s being introduced in Titans.
 So that would be: Niles Caulder (Bruno Bichir), Rita Farr/Elastigirl (April Bowlby), Clifford Steele/Robotman (Jake Michaels), and Larry Trainor/Negative Man (Dwain Murphy).
+Plus, in a non-comics canonical twist, they’ll be brought together by Cyborg, who will be played by Joivan Wade.

 Anything else I need to know?
 The show has been picked up for 13 episodes, so barring any disasters it’s almost definitely happening.
 And I cannot continue to emphasize enough that this isn’t an X-Men riff with heroes protecting a world that hates them.
 It’s legitimately strange, if done correctly.